 Check that you have enough bandwidth to make a group video call, and close all applications that may be using your bandwidth or slowing your computer down.
 For example, music streaming applications such as Spotify, or file-sharing applications such as iTunes.

-A group video call lasts a maximum of two hours.
+A group video call lasts a maximum of four hours.

 To continue the group video call, you’ll need to restart the call.